- Department of Aerospace Engineering and Mechanics

-Master of Science in aerospace engineering, chemical engineering, civil engineering, computer science, electrical engineering, engineering (environmental engineering), engineering science and mechanics, mechanical engineering and metallurgical engineering
+Master of Science in aerospace engineering, chemical engineering, civil engineering, computer science, electrical engineering, environmental engineering, mechanical engineering, and metallurgical engineering

 Doctor of Philosophy in the fields of aerospace engineering and mechanics, chemical engineering, civil engineering, computer science, electrical engineering, mechanical engineering and materials/metallurgical engineering (the PhD in materials/metallurgical engineering is offered jointly with The University of Alabama at Birmingham)

 Joint interdisciplinary PhD program in Materials Science

 A PhD degree in the field of materials science is also offered, in collaboration with The University of Alabama at Birmingham and The University of Alabama in Huntsville.
 Full details of the program and its admission requirements may be found in the Interdisciplinary Programs section of the Graduate School Catalog.

 Requirements for the Graduate School (Admission Criteria and Degree Requirements) and the College of Engineering (General Admission, MS Degree, and PhD Degree) are detailed in sections of this catalog.
 Additional requirements are outlined in the individual department descriptions in this catalog.